chriskormaris/Connect4/README.md

 # Connect-4
 A Project made for educational purposes while studying in Athens University of Economics & Business.
+The Minimax AI algorithm was based on code from the labs of the university.

 Video for this project:
 - https://www.youtube.com/watch?v=SxstLdf9LkE